 There are many alternatives to the very generic return on investment ratio.

 The most detailed measure of return is known as the Internal Rate of Return (IRR).
 This is a measure of all the cash flow received over the life of an investment, expressed as an annual percentage (%) growth rate.
 This metric takes into account the timing of cash flows, which is a preferred measure of return in sophisticated industries like private equity and venture capital.

 Other alternatives to ROI include Return on Equity (ROE) and Return on Assets (ROA).
 These two ratios don’t take into account the timing of cash flows and represent only an annual rate of return (as opposed to a lifetime rate of return like IRR).
 However, they are more specific than the generic return on investment since the denominator is more clearly specified.
 Equity and Assets have a specific meaning, while “investment” can mean different things.

 Read More About Rates of Return

 Thank you for reading this CFI guide to calculating return on investment.
-CFI is the official global provider of the Financial Modeling Analyst designation.
-To continue learning and advancing your career, these additional resources on rates of return will be helpful:
+To continue learning and advancing your career, these additional CFI resources on rates of return will be helpful: